MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-install.md

 * .NET Framework 4.7.2 (Gateway release September 2019 and later)
 * A 64-bit version of Windows 8 or a 64-bit version of Windows Server 2012 R2 with [current TLS 1.2 and cipher suites](https://docs.microsoft.com/power-platform/admin/onpremises-server-cipher-tls-requirements)
 * 4 GB disk space for [performance monitoring](service-gateway-performance.md#gateway-performance-monitoring-public-preview) logs (in default configuration)

+> [!NOTE]
+> The minimum screen resolution supported for the on-premises data gateway is 1280 x 800.

 ### Recommended